DerGuru/The-Resonant/New Chapters/Part4/P4-11_Building_Legacy.md

 "This is real now," Kira said, staring at the main training hall.
 "We're not just teaching a few people.
 We're building an institution."

 "Yeah," Jason agreed.
 "We're building legacy now.
-And Elyra's right—that requires more than good intentions.
+And Elyra's right - that requires more than good intentions.
 It requires structure.
 Support.
 Systems that work even when we're not here."

 Lina's hand found his.
 "Scared?"